PoC-dev/ibmdocs-tools/books-prepare.md

  SELECT dlsname FROM ibmdoctypf
 ) ORDER BY docnbr, filename
 ```
-- Show "global" duplicates of document numbers, for obtaining a list to delete file-/dlsnames.
+- Show "global" duplicates of document numbers, for obtaining a list of to delete file-/dlsnames from the new documents cache.
 Result must be empty.
 ```
 SELECT filename FROM newdocspf
 WHERE docnbr IN (